 Vivienne & Andreas

 In 1988, Westwood met Andreas Kronthaler, who would become her creative right-hand man.
 Progressed Venus was conjunct her natal Descendant at the time—a strong suggestion of positive changes in relationship, as well as the possibility of meeting a significant partner.
 In the documentary, they both say he showed up to work at her firm and simply never left.
 It’s no surprise they were drawn to one another—despite their age difference (he’s 25 years younger), their synastry is a case study in romantic and creative partnership.

-In an interesting echo of her relationship with McLaren, Andreas’s Sun-Venus conjunction sits right on Westwood’s Mars, opposing her Pluto-Part of Fortune conjunction.
-Synastry is like having permanent transits to your own natal chart: it’s as if Andreas brings a perma-sheen of luck and love to everything Vivienne does (Mars) while amplifying her natural power (Pluto).
+In a remarkable echo of her relationship with McLaren, Andreas’s Sun-Venus conjunction also sits right at Westwood’s Mars, opposing her Pluto-Part of Fortune conjunction.
+Synastry is like having permanent transits to your own natal chart: it’s as if Andreas brings a perma-sheen of attention and appeal to everything Vivienne does (Mars) while amplifying her natural power (Pluto).
 A Venus-Mars conjunction, meanwhile, is about as powerful an attraction as it gets—and Venus opposite Pluto adds strong emotional depth.
 His Eros on her Venus amps up the attraction even more.

 La plus ça change …